 Two new members have been inducted into the Canadian Curling Hall of Fame - builders Brian Cassidy and Reg Caughie.

-BRIAN CASSIDY Builder

-Fredericton's

-Brian Cassidy -

-known in stats

-rooms across the

-country by his

-nickname, Mouse

-- developed

-curling's first

-statistical scoring program, which soon became a fixture at Canadian and world championships.
+BRIAN CASSIDY Builder Fredericton's Brian Cassidy known in stats rooms across the country by his nickname, Mouse developed statistical scoring program, which soon became a fixture at Canadian and world championships.